Repair & Care

-Also included in this invaluable tool kit is a small stainless steel scraper blade, used to craft any problems you may need to correct bevel damages and the like.
+Also included in this invaluable tool kit is a small scraper blade, used to craft any problems you may need to correct bevel damages and the like.
 Cleaning dirt from affected areas serves a second function.
 Scotch bright pads are also featured and used to buff to the desired sheen finish level of the floor.
 Pens of varied colors to match grain patterns can also be found with this kit.

 Site Finished Floors - Spot Sanding

 Let's say we have an area that has affected two boards.
 Once again finding the matching sheen that was used for the original surface coat is important as any old finish type will not work well.
 Using 3M blue type tape, mask off the repair perimeter at the board seams.
 Hand sand gently and consistently over the entire area until the scratches are removed.
 Apply finishes in the same manner the original floor was done.
 Sealer, allow to dry, screen by hand sanding with a progressively finer grit, tack and apply finish coats.
 Always remove tape after coating.